LibreCAD/docs/guides/drawingsetup.rst

 As with other software; word processors, spreadsheets, etc, there are many ways a user can to setup or configure a new document.
 With LibreCAD, that document is a drawing.
 Some of the preferences for a drawing will be governed by drafting conventions, some will be determined by organizational requirements, and others might just be personal preferences.
 The drawing's setup is largely determined by the :ref:`Drawing Preferences <draw-prefs>`.

 Under normal circumstances, after the initial installation and :ref:`configuration <configure>`, little if any configuration needs to done to be able to *create* a new drawing.
 During the initial setup, the default :ref:`unit of measure <measurements>` was set (defaulting to *millimeter*) and doesn't need to be changed.
 The unit of measure should be set to the unit most frequently used as it is used for all new drawings.
-If necessary, the default unit of measure can be changed in the :ref:`Application Preferences <app-prefs>` or overridden for a single drawing in the :ref:`Drawing Preferences <draw-prefs>`.
+If necessary, the default unit of measure can be changed in the :ref:`Application Preferences <app-prefs>` or overridden for a single drawing in the Drawing Preferences.

 As noted, there are a many drawing parameters to be considered to suit the drawing requirements and final appearance.
 The majority of these settings can be left as the defaults as LibreCAD's defaults reflect normal drafting conventions and practices, such as the "Text Height" of 2.5mm / .10" / 3/32", etc.  Other preferences and attributes, such as layer, line thickness and type, pen colors, etc. can also be changed to suit users' requirements.